kodecocodes/english-style-guide/README.md

 **commas**

-We do not use the serial (Oxford) comma.
-See the Oxford Comma section below for more details.
+~~We do not use the serial (Oxford) comma.
+See the Oxford Comma section below for more details.~~ For all new content and updates kicked off after September 18, 2023, we **do** use the Oxford comma.

 **contractions**